You will likely agree with me when I say,

 Perform a thorough inspection in case of a used acoustic guitar:

-You might opt that a used guitar is the best bet.
+You might opt that a used guitar is the great bet.
 Indeed, when you want to strike a balance between a tight budget and high-quality guitar, this is a good way to approach things.

 However, ensure that you inspect the guitar to make sure it’s in good condition.
 While small chips and cracks might not affect the quality of output, large ones just might.